-- our critical company commitments and
+- Our critical company commitments

-- the expectations of employees in terms of how they behave on the job
+- The expectations of employees in terms of how they behave on the job

 Our company reinforces its commitment to integrity with written ethics and compliance policies concerning key risk areas.
 This code summarizes each of our key policies.
 Each policy summary includes:

 - Examples of what you are expected to do or not do

 In some instances, this Code deals fully with the subject covered.
 In other cases, the subject matter is so complex that you will need additional guidance about the particular area to be able to make informed and risk-sensitive decisions.